 Focus is less on content |

-While Squarespace is more reminiscent of a tool like Canva—fast, simple, and visual—the other option is more comparable to WordPress : You get more control, but you have to deal with technical aspects.
-In return, there's more potential for automation, customization, and optimization.
+Squarespace feels more like Canva—fast, simple, visual—while Shopify is closer to WordPress: you get more control, but you also engage more with technical topics.
+In return, you gain more potential for automation, personalization, and optimization.

-If you're willing to read a few tutorials and invest some initial time, Shopify will reward you with benefits such as higher conversion rates, better data analytics, and more flexibility in building your brand.
+If you’re willing to read a few tutorials and invest a bit of time upfront, Shopify often rewards you with higher conversion rates, better data analysis, and more flexibility in building your brand.

-Squarespace has traditionally catered to creatives, designers, and content-driven brands.
-This means strong visual elements, minimalist layouts, and template designs focused on aesthetics and simplicity.
+Squarespace traditionally targets creatives, designers, and content-driven brands.
+That means strong visuals, minimalist layouts, and templates focused on aesthetics and simplicity.

-The other option, however, is a performance-focused e-commerce system.
-The layouts, many of which are specifically designed for online sales, focus on usability, loading speed, conversion optimization, and customization.
+Shopify, by contrast, is a performance-oriented e-commerce system through and through.
+Many themes are designed specifically for online selling, with a focus on usability, speed, conversion optimization, and customization.

-This is a clear advantage for growth-oriented brands that want to sell rather than just showcase.
-It also offers full control over all UX elements , ideal for data-driven optimization.
-Combined with Shopify Plus apps, tracking features, and CRO tools, the platform enables significantly more granular, personalized user experiences.
+For growth-focused brands that want to sell—not just present—this is a clear advantage.
+Shopify also offers full control over UX elements, making it ideal for data-driven iteration.
+Combined with Shopify Plus apps, tracking, and CRO tools, you can create far more granular and personalized experiences.

-Shopify also leads the way in terms of accessibility, localization of template designs, and dynamic pricing logic (via Liquid).
-These features enable significantly deeper customer journey control, especially for international projects.
+Shopify also tends to lead on accessibility, template localization, and dynamic pricing logic (via Liquid).
+These capabilities enable deeper control of the customer journey—especially for international projects.

-Another advantage on the Shopify side : You can dynamically adapt design elements to target group behavior, for example, display different banners depending on the source (e.g. Google Ads vs. Instagram), use mobile-first optimized navigation structures or automatically display seasonal offers.
+Another Shopify advantage: you can make design elements dynamic based on audience behavior—e.g., show different banners depending on traffic source (Google Ads vs. Instagram), build mobile-first navigation structures, or automatically display seasonal offers.

-With the right setup, all of this works without external tools.
-Squarespace, on the other hand, remains static : the layout and content are the same for all visitors, with no segmentable experiences or dynamic components.
+With the right setup, this can work without external tools.
+Squarespace remains more static: layout and content are largely the same for every visitor, without segmented experiences or dynamic components.

 Squarespace templates

-Squarespace is known for its high-quality, design-focused template designs.
-These are primarily aimed at creative projects, portfolios, or boutique brands.
-The selection is curated, aesthetically pleasing, and deliberately minimalist.
+Squarespace is known for high-quality, design-forward templates aimed at creative projects, portfolios, or boutique brands.
+The selection is curated, aesthetic, and intentionally minimalist.

-Ideal if you work with a few products or services and value a visual experience.
-The template designs are based on a clear grid structure, responsive layouts, and integrated image components .
+It’s ideal if you offer only a handful of products or services and want a visually immersive brand experience.
+The templates rely on clear grid systems, responsive layouts, and built-in image components.

-Many Squarespace template designs are specifically designed for visual storytelling, for example, for food brands, photographers, or artists.
-The template designs can be easily customized without requiring any coding knowledge.
+Many Squarespace designs support visual storytelling—great for food brands, photographers, or artists.
+Templates are easy to customize without coding knowledge.

 criterion |